Australia–New Zealand relations: History

 The history of Indigenous Australians is generally thought to be rich to the extent of at least 40,000–45,000 years duration, whereas the ancestors of Māori arrived in Aotearoa/New Zealand in several waves by means of waka from Eastern Polynesia in waves roughly between 1320 and 1350.
-Indigenous Australians and Māori (and by extension Moriori) are not recorded to have met or interacted prior to 17th and 18th century European exploration of Australia.
+Indigenous Australians and Māori (and by extension Moriori) are not recorded to have met or interacted before the 17th and 18th centuries European exploration of Australia.
 Regarding the respective indigenous populations, while it may be said that there is a single Māori language and the iwi have been able to present as a unified population represented by a monarch neither has ever been able to be said of the Australian Aboriginal languages or their corresponding population groups.

 The routes of Captain James Cook's voyages.
 The first voyage is shown in ', second voyage in ', and third voyage in '.

-The first European landing on the Australian continent occurred in the Janszoon voyage of 1605–06.
-Abel Tasman in two distinct voyages in the period 1642–1644 is recorded as the first person to have coastally explored regions of the respective landforms including Van Diemen's Land – later named for him as the Australian state of Tasmania.
+The first European landing in Australia occurred in the Janszoon voyage of 1605–06.
+Abel Tasman in two distinct voyages in the period 1642–1644 is recorded as the first person to have coastally explored regions of the respective landforms, including Van Diemen's Land – later named for him as the Australian state of Tasmania.
 The first voyage of James Cook stands as significant for the circumnavigation of New Zealand in 1769 and as the European discovery and first ever coastal navigation of Eastern Australia from April to August 1770.
 The European settlement of Australia and New Zealand, then referred to as the colony of New South Wales, dates from the arrival of the First Fleet into Cadi/Port Jackson on Australia Day, 1788.

 New Zealand was separated from the Colony of New South Wales in 1840, at which time its European population numbered about 2,000 descended from Christian missionaries, sealers, and whalers (as opposed to mainland Australia's much larger penal colony population).

 Edward Gibbon Wakefield had a major influence on British plans for colonisation.

 Although it is accurate to distinguish that New Zealand was never a penal colony, neither were some of the Australian colonies.
 In particular, South Australia was founded and settled in a similar manner to New Zealand, both being influenced by the ideas of Edward Gibbon Wakefield.

-Both countries experienced ongoing internal conflict concerning indigenous and settler populations, although this conflict took very different forms most sharply manifested in the New Zealand Wars and Australian frontier wars respectively.
+Both countries experienced ongoing internal conflict concerning indigenous and settler populations, although this conflict took very different forms, most sharply manifested in the New Zealand Wars and Australian frontier wars respectively.
 Whereas Maori iwi endured the Musket Wars of the period 1807–1839 preceding the former in New Zealand, indigenous Australians have no comparable period of the experience of warfare amongst each other employing European-introduced modern weaponry either before or after their own confrontations with European settler society.
 Both countries experienced nineteenth century gold rushes and during the nineteenth century there was extensive trade and travel between the colonies.